 Where to stay in Krabi

-Because tourism is Krabi’s main industry, you’ll have no problem finding hotels in every budget when visiting Krabi.
-While you could stay in Krabi town, we recommend staying close to Ao Nang Beach to put you within walking distance of shops, restaurants, water activities and the night market.
+Since tourism is Krabi’s main industry, you’ll have no problem finding hotels in every budget when visiting Krabi.
+While you could stay in Krabi town, we recommend staying close to Ao Nang Beach or Railay Beach.

 From inexpensive hostels to beachfront resorts, here are a few great, family-friendly places to stay in Krabi.